 Hybrid Cloud Trends 2016 - A Quick Glance Into The Future

-In an amazingly short time span of just a few years or so, Cloud Computing, interchangeably referenced as hybrid cloud or virtualization, has managed to become an integral part of an enterprise’s IT strategy, by helping in freeing-up a large chunk of Information Technology that was previously restricted within legacy software and hardware licensing data center models.
+In an amazingly short time span, Cloud Computing, also known as the hybrid cloud has managed to become an integral part of every IT department in an organization.
+The cloud computing platform helps freeing-up huge sets of information that were previously restricted within legacy software and hardware licensing data center models.
 This has revolutionized and democratized the entire approach of delivering services, data accessibility, and much more.

 The evolution is definitely isn’t seeing a stop sign because of the rapid and continuous advancement in the technology.

-- At least half of IT spending will be cloud based and over 50 percent of the organizations are expected to partner with industry cloud platforms by 2018 (IDC).
+1. At least half of IT spending will be cloud-based and over 50 percent of the organizations are expected to partner with industry cloud platforms by 2018 (IDC).

-As opex-based hybrid cloud models are gaining importance with time, organizations are gaining a better view of the cloud’s performance and the costs associated with the same.
+As OpEx-based hybrid cloud models are gaining importance with time.
+With this, organizations are obtaining a better view of the cloud’s performance and the costs associated with the same.
 This has triggered an instant need for greater transparency and cloud expenditure analysis along with the application’s performance.
-Thus, tools that are capable of generating and analyzing the aspects like cost, value and impact, will be largely adopted.
-The whole idea will be to eventually optimize an organization’s cloud infrastructure against its core business objectives and analytics providing much deeper insights.
+Thus, tools that are capable of generating and analyzing aspects like cost, value, and impact, will be largely adopted.
+The whole idea will be to eventually optimize an organization’s cloud infrastructure according to its core business objectives and analytics that provide much deeper insights.

-- Optimizing the overall infrastructure costs and performance of various applications related to cloud.
+- Optimizing the overall infrastructure costs and performance of various applications related to the cloud.

 - Enhancing the service levels via customized extensions that are unique as per the user and the application.

-- Offering extremely high level of security options.
+- Offering an extremely high level of security options.

-When moving to the cloud, the thing that worries an employer the most is the security of critical organizational data, that they are going to give it in someone else’s hands.
-Moreover, the tools used by employees are becoming more virtual and thus, organizations demand for an option that is secure enough to manage their virtual environment in a much more efficient and cost-effective way.
-Also, the security against a cyber attack is also what an organization seeks in their cloud solution.
+When moving to the cloud, the thing that worries an employer the most is maintaining data security and breach of sensitive information, that they are going to share with the third-party vendor.
+Moreover, the tools used by employees are becoming more virtual and thus, organizations demand an option that is secure enough to manage their virtual environment in a much more efficient and cost-effective way.
+Also, the security against a cyber-attack is also what an organization seeks in the cloud solution.

-Coming years will see a strong growth in demand for cloud-based services as the organizations are fast realizing what they can procure by moving to the cloud.
-To cater this demand, the above discussed rapidly sprouting trends are already in practice catering extremely efficient cloud strategy, along with optimizing theorganizational cloud adoptions and helping businesses match their speed with the speed in which cloud technology is being modified.
+In the upcoming years, we will see massive growth in demand for cloud-based services.
+Organizations are realizing the benefits of cloud computing services and what they can procure by migrating to the cloud platform.
+The above discussed rapidly developing trends are already in practice catering to the needs of extremely efficient cloud strategy.
+These trends optimize the organizational cloud adoptions and help businesses keep pace with advancement and innovation in cloud technology.
 Now, only the time will decide what turn it will take in the years to come.